 Did she have to go?
 Probably.
 I don’t know how bad the dementia was.
 But it got me thinking about whether if Sharon had already had a home-mate with whom she shared housing, would she have been able to live in it longer?
+Who knows.
+Living in shared housing can provide many benefits for seniors, including the ability to age in place and have help in the home.

 What I do know is that having someone at home could be one way to comfort far-away children who might otherwise worry about mom or dad.
-A trusted home-mate provides another set of eyes and ears as well as the assurance that someone is there in an emergency.
+A trusted home-mate provides another set of eyes and ears, as well as the assurance that someone is there in an emergency.
 Children are less likely to push for relocation to their own area or into assisted living if they feel that their parent is safe and able to take care of themselves.

 Seniors themselves may find that they they are more comfortable aging in place when there is someone else who will notice if the stove burner has been left on or can find where the keys were mislaid.
 There are many more good reasons to share housing.